hkebbi/FortiCNAPP_POV-toolbox/CWPP/Linux/README.md

 ```

 #### ✅ 3.2.
 Deployment using Lacework Script (With Proxy Settings):
+Specify the HTTP or SOCKS proxy server for the Lacework FortiCNAPP agent to use as a network proxy

 | **Scenario**             | **Example**                                     | **Description**                            |
 | ------------------------ | ----------------------------------------------- | ------------------------------------------ |